ZoinerTejada/hdinsight-docs/hdinsight-spark-streaming-overview.md

     val ssc = new StreamingContext(spark, Seconds(1))

 #### Create a DStream
 Using the StreamingContext instance you created, create an input DStream for your input source.
-In this case, we are opening up a TCP socket listener on the local machine on port 9999.
+In this case, we are opening watching for the appearance of new files in default storage attached to the HDInsight cluster.

-    val lines = ssc.socketTextStream("localhost", 9999)
+    val lines = ssc.textFileStream("/uploads/2017/01/")

 #### Apply transformations
 You implement the processing by applying transformations on the DStream.
-Our application will receive one line of text at a time from socket, split each line into words, and then follows the map reduce pattern to count the number of times each word appears.
+Our application will receive one line of text at a time from the file, split each line into words, and then follows the map reduce pattern to count the number of times each word appears.

     val words = lines.flatMap(_.split(" "))
     val pairs = words.map(word => (word, 1))